wildeco/wildeco.github.io/_pages/home.md

     btn_label: "Read more here"
   - image_path: #/assets/images/home_research.jpg
     alt: ""
-    title: "See the latest blog posts"
+    title: "Posts and notes"
-    excerpt: "See the posts I have written about my research, data science, and other topics."
+    excerpt: "These are mostly R and Python codes that I have written for my research and other projects, or just testing/learning new tools.
+They are like my own notes, but I hope they are useful to others as well."
     url: "/posts/"
     btn_class: "btn--primary"
     btn_label: "See here"